acutesoftware/worldbuild/worldbuild/event_generator/README.md

 event_gen is a flexible way to manage world events through simple CSV files.

 ## Quick Start
+Events are generated randomly according to specified CSV files, and a table is produced with chance of events occurring at a given day/time.

-Events are functions in your code that are executed, such as light changes, NPC triggers, weather changes.
+When an event is triggered, it uses the action_id to call functions in your code that are executed, such as light changes, NPC triggers, weather changes.

 There are 4 CSV files that can be modified to randomly schedule these events.